Skip to content

 Inland South Texas climate, warmer in summer than Corpus Christi (less Gulf moderation).

 For heavy equipment repair, the service area covers roughly 75 miles from central Alice.
-Emergency dispatch is available outside business hours for active-damage situations.
+Urgent requests can be submitted any time; response time depends on the local provider.

 Common reasons to call